WeblateOrg/weblate/docs/admin/access.rst

 a group is recorded in at least one group ACL, it's considered to be "locked", and its privileges do not apply outside the locks.

+Group ACLs apply in order of specificity.
+"Component" is considered most specific, "Language" is least specific.
+Combinations follow the most specific part of the combination: a group ACL that is locked to a particular component is more specific than a group ACL locked to this component's project and a particular language.
+That means that members of the component-specific groups will have privileges on the component, and members of the project-and-language-specific groups will not.
+The latter will, of course, have privileges on their language in all other components of the project.

 Managing users and groups
 -------------------------